bootstrap-vue/bootstrap-vue/docs/components/form-input/README.md

 - `success` is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.

-To apply one ofhte contextual steates on `b-form-input`, set the `state` prop to `danger`, `warning`, or `success`.
+To apply one of the contextual steates on `b-form-input`, set the `state` prop to `danger`, `warning`, or `success`.

 #### Conveying contextual validation state to assistive technologies and colorblind users: